ncsa/ncsa_system_documentation/docs/source/allocations/by-resource.rst

 \

-- **Other** - Allocations for Innovative/Exploratory, Diversity, Science Gateways, and Data Science areas are also available.
-Email help@ncsa.illinois.edu for more information on these other Delta allocation opportunities.
+- **Other** - Allocations for Innovative/Exploratory, Diversity, Science Gateways, and Data Science areas are also available. :ref:`Submit a support request <general-help>` for more information on these other Delta allocation opportunities.

 .. _allocate-deltaai: